tmr08c/tmr08c.github.io/content/blog/2021/06/using-mix-install/index.md

 )
 ```

-Now, when we run our script it will tell us if found cached dependencies and where they are:
+Now, when we run our script, it will tell us where the dependency cache is.

 ```bash
 › elixir mix_install_test.exs
 using /Users/me/Library/Caches/mix/installs/elixir-1.12.0-rc.1-erts-12.0/11989020f314102159a0c9ca882052fc
 ```

-Caching is based on a combination of Elixir and OTP versions as well as the dependencies you have listed.
+Caching is based on a combination of Elixir and OTP versions, as well as the dependencies you have listed.
 Changing any of these will result in a cache miss and require re-fetching and compiling packages.

 ## Mix Options

 The dependency list passed to `Mix.install` is the same as your `deps` list in a project's `mix.exs`.
 This means you can take advantage of specifying versions and other [options](https://hexdocs.pm/mix/Mix.Tasks.Deps.html#module-options) provided by Mix.

-When trying to create an example script that pulls from an API, I ran into an issue with using OTP 24 with [Mint](https://github.com/elixir-mint/mint).
-This issue [was resolved](https://github.com/elixir-mint/mint/pull/293) on their `main` branch, but not in a release.
+When creating a script that pulls from an API, I ran into an issue using OTP 24 with [Mint](https://github.com/elixir-mint/mint).
+This issue [was resolved](https://github.com/elixir-mint/mint/pull/293) on the `main` branch, but had not yet been released.
 By leveraging the [git options](https://hexdocs.pm/mix/Mix.Tasks.Deps.html#module-git-options-git) provided by Mix, I was able to point at the `main` branch and get a working example.
 Since I was _actually_ using the Mint wrapper, [Mojito](https://github.com/appcues/mojito), I was also able to leverage the `override` option to tell Mix to use my overridden version of the dependency.

 My resulting call to `Mix.install` ended up looking like the following: